Crowned Prince: Racing career

 As a two-year-old in 1972, Crowned Prince was a member of an exceptional team of juveniles trained by Van Cutsem which also include High Top and Sharpen Up.
 Crowned Prince won two of his three races.
 At Doncaster Racecourse in September he contested the Champagne Stakes over seven furlongs.
 Ridden by Lester Piggott he started the 11/10 favourite and won from the Barry Hills-trained Rheingold.
 In the Dewhurst Stakes at Newmarket Racecourse a month later he was matched against Rheingold and won by five lengths at odds of 4/9.

 In the following year hear he finished fourth in the Craven Stakes after which he was found to have developed a soft palate problem and was retired from racing.

 Assessment

 There was no International Classification of European two-year-olds in 1971: the official handicappers of Britain, Ireland and France compiled separate rankings for horses which competed in those countries.
 In the British Free Handicap, Crowned Prince was the best two-year-old of the season by a two-pound margin from his stable companion High Top.
 The independent Timeform organisation, however, rated him six pounds inferior to Deep Diver.

 Stud record

-As a breeding stallion, Crowned Prince stood in Ireland before being exported to Japan.
+As a breeding stallion, Crowned Prince stood in Ireland and shuttled to Australia before being exported to Japan in 1978.